 Everything is bigger, grander and incredibly imposing in Russia.
 Anything of importance either reflects the sheer decadence of Tsarist opulence or the Soviet penchant for the grandiose.

 The not-so-often seen side of The Church of the Savior on Spilled Blood, also known as The Church Resurrection of Christ.

 It’s only when we reached the city of Kazan, our second stop on the Trans Siberian journey, that we were reminded of the Asia in Russia.

-The Cathedral of Christ the Saviour, in Moscow has a troubled & fascinating past that dates back to the 19th century.
+The Cathedral has a long, troubled and fascinating past that dates all the way back to the 19th century.
 A story as complex as the history of Russia itself.